plone/plone.restapi/docs/source/collections.rst

     A permanent link to the collection itself.

 @elements
-    Links to the members of the collection, and partial representations of them
+    Links to the members of the collection, and partial representations of them.

 @info
     Metadata related to the collection.